oxfordcontrol/ClarabelDocs/docs/src/examples/example_sdp.md

 where $\mathcal{K}_{\text{tri}}^n$ is the cone of vectors representing the triangular part of matrices in $\mathbb{S}_+^n$.

-For the equality constraint can we must be careful to rewrite the inner product on $X$ in a form that is an equivalent linear function of $x$.
+For the equality constraint we must be careful to rewrite the inner product on $X$ in a form that is an equivalent linear function of $x$.
 We therefore write
 ```math
 \begin{aligned}
   \langle A,X\rangle &= \textrm{vec}(A)^T\textrm{vec}(X) \\